daormar/debasher/doc/design_doc_resident.md

   finds a round open does not start another: a `start_snapshot` is ignored, since the round in progress takes the snapshot; a `shutdown` replaces an open snapshot and starts the halt at once; a `shutdown` that finds a halt open, and any trigger once the node has halted, are ignored.
+That rule is for a trigger without an epoch.
+A numbered trigger follows the rule of a marker instead (see numbered trigger in the Glossary), so that an initiator left on an older round, for example because its marker was lost, follows the other initiators to the new one.
 - **Not yet done**: checking that the node chosen as initiator can actually reach every other node (the graph is strongly connected from that node) before it is ever allowed to be used as one: no validation code exists for this